jacefuse/Fuselage/README.md

 - Key components in a working state...

     Text Layer (textlayer.h and textlayer.cpp):
         Implements an 80x45 text grid with 16x16-pixel cells for character rendering.
-Not intended for use as text for the developed application but rather as engine level output stream for displaying useful states, debugging information, and system level messages.
+Not intended for use as text for the developed application but rather as engine level output stream for displaying useful states, debugging information, and system messages.
 A critical first step in developing a system which aims to eventually become a virtual platform.

     Color Palette (colors.h and colors.c):
         Supports 256 palettes, each containing 16 colors, rather than a flat palette of 256 colors.
 Provides utilities to manage palettes, including functions to set individual colors, initialize palettes, and load sprite-based palettes.
 Predefined color sets include grayscale, primary colors, and retro-styled shades.
+Intended future features will be automatic color cycling support, register gradients (Amiga-like copper effects), and other concepts as ideas arise.

     Sprite Layer (sprites.h and sprites.c):
-        Manages up to 640 sprites, with properties like position, scale, rotation, transparency, and assigned color palette.
+        Manages up to 640 sprites by default with properties like position, scale, rotation, transparency, and an assigned color palette.
 Implements collision detection (both bounding box and pixel-level) and supports layering for sprite rendering.
-Leverages a sprite atlas for efficient texture handling and reduced memory usage.
+Sprites reside resident in memory as color-indexed bitmaps.
+Per-pixel collision detection can optionally use individual color indexes.

-    Sprite conversion tool (spriteconverter.c):
+    Sprite conversion tool:
         Handles conversion of image data into a compatible format for Fuselage sprites.
 Ensures palette compatibility by validating and generating palettes that conform to the 16-color-per-palette limit.
-Generates C-style header files and palette visualization files.
+Generates C-style header files and palette visualization files (4x4 16 color grid.)
+For the moment all sprites are in a 4 bit packed format, but this will changed to support 1, 2, or 4 bit sprites that use the global color palette system or 8 bit self contained palette.

 - Current Work In Progress...

     Tile Layer (tiles.h and tiles.c):